johouo/RecipeAdjuster/README.md

 # RecipeAdjuster

-Download the file from matlab onto your computer
+Download the file from Github onto your computer

 Open the file in matlab

-run the app
+Run the app

-choose a recipe
+Choose a recipe

-enter protein percentage
+Enter protein percentage

-calculate the range of values for carb % by clicking the button
+Calculate the range of values for carb % by clicking the button

 Choose a carb % between the outputted range

 Hit the calculate button and it will output the quantity of ingredients you should use

-also you can right click on the file in current folder and clcik open to see the code in app designer
+Also, you can right click on the file in current folder and click open to see the code in app designer

-no external libraries needed
+No external libraries needed